Adam-Rix/SCC/README.md

 # builder.py
 The main fabric of web-interactions with the driver.

+# request_sender.py
+Script for sending requests and correlation of received responses and collected.

 # resources dir
 Use that if u have your own .env